gbif/hp-swissnatcoll/en/publishing-with-dagi.md

 ⚠️ There are fields that are not available for mapping because they are added by DAGI automatically : _institutionCode_, _institutionID_, _collectionCode_, _collectionID_ and _datasetID_.
 These attributes are based on GRSciColl and GBIF.

-Please refer to our [FAQs](/data-aggregator-faqs){:target="_blank"} for more details on preparing your data for import into DAGI.
+Please refer to our [FAQs](/en/data-aggregator-faqs){:target="_blank"} for more details on preparing your data for import into DAGI.

 <div style="text-align: center; margin-top: 50px; border: 5px solid #000; padding: 20px;">
   <p style="font-size: 20px;"><strong>What you are expected to have at the end of this step:</strong></p>
-  <p>✅ 1 .csv or tab-separated .txt file of a maximum size of 800 MB (= 800 Mo), containing your data arranged as <strong>each line is one catalogNumber of an occurrence/specimen, each column is one attribute</strong>, and <strong>there are no empty lines</strong>.</p>.
+  <p>✅ 1 CSV or tab-separated TXT file of a maximum size of 800 MB (= 800 Mo), containing your data arranged as <strong>each line is one catalogNumber of an occurrence/specimen, each column is one attribute</strong>, and <strong>there are no empty lines</strong>.</p>.
   <table style="background-color: {{ site.data.colors.lightgreen.transparency }}; width: 100%; border-collapse: collapse; border: 1px solid black;">
   <tr>
     <th style="text-align: left; vertical-align: middle; border: 1px solid black; padding: 10px; background-color: {{ site.data.colors.lightgreen.background }};">catalogNumber</th>